Daihatsu: History

 Daihatsu was an independent automaker until Toyota Motor Corporation became a major shareholder in 1967 as the Japanese government intended to open up the domestic market.
 According to Toyota, it was first approached by Sanwa Bank, banker of Daihatsu.
 In 1995, Toyota increased its shareholding in the company from 16.8% to 33.4% by acquiring shares from other shareholders: banks and insurance companies.
 At the time, the company was producing mini-vehicles and some small cars under contract for Toyota.
 Toyota, by owning more than a one-third stake, would be able to veto shareholder resolutions at the annual meeting.
 In 1998, Toyota increased its holding in the company to 51.2% by purchasing shares from its major shareholders including financial institutions.

 Following the 2008 financial crisis, Daihatsu's sales in Europe plummeted, from 58,000 in 2007 to 12,000 in 2011.
 Daihatsu pulled out of the European market by 2013, citing the persistently strong yen, which makes it difficult for the company to make a profit from its export business.

 In August 2011, Daihatsu invested 20 billion yen ($238.9 million) in Indonesia to build a factory that produces low-cost cars under the Low Cost Green Car scheme.
 The construction had been initialized on 70,000 square meters on May 27, 2011 and started operations at the end of 2012, producing up to 100,000 cars per year.

 In August 2016, Daihatsu became a wholly owned subsidiary of Toyota Motor Corporation.
 In January 2017, Daihatsu and Toyota jointly established an internal company to develop compact vehicles for emerging markets called the 'Emerging-market Compact Car Company'.
 Under the internal company, Daihatsu is responsible of product planning and quality planning of the vehicles, while both Toyota and Daihatsu are jointly responsible of product and business planning.
 To support the company, Toyota Motor Asia Pacific Engineering and Manufacturing Co., Ltd. (TMAP-EM) in Thailand was renamed to Toyota Daihatsu Engineering and Manufacturing Co., Ltd. (TDEM).

 In October 2016, Daihatsu and Toyota announced a new vehicle architecture called the Daihatsu New Global Architecture (DNGA) was being developed.
-The second-generation Mira e:S was revealed as the first DNGA model in 2017, although the company later revised the definition of DNGA and launched the fourth-generation Tanto claiming it as the first DNGA model instead.
+The second-generation Mira e:S was revealed as the first DNGA model in 2017, although the company later revised the definition of DNGA and launched the fourth-generation Tanto claimed it as the first DNGA model instead.

 From 2020 to 2022, Daihatsu trained employees from less-profitable sister company Toyota Motor East Japan to improve the latter's systems on development and production of small cars.

+On 1 May 2024, the Emerging Markets Compact Car Company, which had been established across Toyota Motor Corporation and Daihatsu in 2016 was abolished, and its product planning functions were transferred to the Toyota Compact Car Company, with Daihatsu being as a contractor.
+In June of the same year, Toyota Daihatsu Engineering and Manufacturing in Thailand was moved under Toyota Motor Asia Headquarters, headed by Masahiko Maeda, and the company name was changed to Toyota Motor Asia, dropping the Daihatsu name.